 Sentinel-1, the first Earth Observation mission in ESA’s Copernicus programme, is a constellation of two polar-orbiting, all-weather, day-and-night, synthetic aperture radar (SAR) satellites which are used to monitor ice and oceans as well as changes on land.
 Sentinel-1A was launched in April 2014, and was joined in orbit by 1B in April 2016.
 Together, they monitor the entire planet, passing over the same spot on the ground every 6 days.

-Greenland’s Zachariae Isstrom glacier and Thwaites glacier in Antarctica (illustrated below) are another two large ice streams which are continuously monitored through the CPOM ice velocity portal, where ice velocity data is made freely available to the scientific community.
+Greenland’s Zachariae Isstrom glacier (illustrated below) and Thwaites glacier in Antarctica are another two large ice streams which are continuously monitored by Sentinel-1 with results available via the CPOM ice velocity portal, where ice velocity data on six key glaciers is made freely available to the scientific community.